Miranda Lambert Says Goodbye To Her Beloved Dog, Waylon: ‘Today I Lost One Of My Best Friends’

 “It’s the hardest part of loving them,” one person shared.
 “They just aren’t here long enough.
 So sorry Miranda.”

-“I’m so sorry,” another added, including a series of crying emoji.
+“I’m so sorry,” another follower added, including a series of crying emoji.
 “He is beautiful.
 I lost my pointer in July and it has been one of the most difficult things I’ve ever been through.
 They are family.
-So wonderful that you gave him a wonderful life”
+So wonderful that you gave him a wonderful life.”

 His passing attracted attention beyond social media, with a number of celebrity news outlets picking up on the heartbreaking tribute.

-The dog was by Lambert’s side as she made her through the world of country music and found worldwide fame, and the pictures she shared to say goodbye appeared to be a fitting tribute.
-In one shot, Waylon was seen lying on the floor near a cowboy boot, and in another he wore a red bandana around his neck.
-Lambert included more shots of him with his sister, showing the two both as small puppies and later as they were more grown, playing together in a cornfield.
+The dog was by Lambert’s side as she made her way through the world of country music and found worldwide fame, and the pictures she shared to say goodbye appeared to be a fitting tribute.
+In one shot, Waylon was seen lying on the floor near a cowboy boot, and in another he wore a red bandanna around his neck.
+Lambert included more shots of him with his sister, showing the two both as small puppies and later as they were adult dogs, playing together in a cornfield.

-Lambert told fans that she had the chance to say a proper goodbye to her golden retriever, saying in a comment that in some of the dog’s last moments she sang the Brothers Osbourne song “High Note,” which is about cherishing memories while saying a difficult farewell to someone close.
+Lambert told fans that she had the chance to say a proper goodbye to her golden retriever, writing in a comment that in some of the dog’s last moments, she sang the Brothers Osbourne song “High Note,” which is about cherishing memories while saying a difficult farewell to someone close.